soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 When you click the Users node or Users tab, you go to a view that shows all the users identified as part of the investigation.

-For example, in the following image, AIR has identified indicators of compromise and anomalies based on a new inbox rule being created.
-Additional details (evidence) of the investigation are also available through detailed views within this tab.
+For example, in the following image, AIR has identified indicators of compromise and anomalies based on a new inbox rule that was created.
+Additional details (evidence) of the investigation are available through detailed views within this tab.

 ![AIR investigation uers page](media/air-investigationuserspage.png)

-On this page, you have several options.
+On this page, you have several options:
 - Get a visual overview of identified user results and risks found.
-- Click a user to activate a fly-out page that shows the full alert details.
+- Click a user to open a fly-out page that shows the full alert details.

 ### The investigation machines page